molbrain/MORE-RNAseq/README.md

 The `readPerGenes` count data output directly from STAR is also available using the script `018.zsh`.
 You can use the data instead of the RSEM `expected_count` data alternatively.

 ### Note 7.
-Version of reference genome and annotation
+The version of the reference genome and annotation

 All the data of Ensembl release 102 (which version used in this pipeline) are available from the URL below. http://nov2020.archive.ensembl.org/index.html